-List of the stoutest trees of the world
+List of the world’s largest trees

 Please note!
 This list is far from final truth as there might be numerous other tree species with girth above 14 m!